Last updated: 31 January 2020

 More information is available here.

-If the UK leaves without a deal, UK citizens driving their vehicle within the EU would be required to obtain and carry a physical Green Card for your UK car insurance to be applicable in the EU.
+Once the Transition Period comes to an end on 31 December 2020, UK citizens driving their vehicle within the EU may be required to obtain and carry a physical Green Card for your UK car insurance to be applicable in the EU.
 Insurers issue these cards, and you may be charged a small fee to cover administration costs.

-Speak with your insurer for more information on obtaining a Green Card for any trip post-Brexit.
+Speak with your insurer for more information on obtaining a Green Card for any trip post-Transition Period.